Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

 Estimated insurance rates for a Honda Civic are $1,512 a year with full coverage.
-Comprehensive costs an estimated $256 a year, collision costs $626, and liability costs around $450.
-A liability-only policy costs as low as $518 a year, with high-risk insurance costing around $3,316.
-Teenage drivers pay the most at $5,808 a year or more.
+Comprehensive insurance costs on average $256 each year, collision costs $626, and liability costs around $450.
+Liability-only insurance costs as low as $518 a year, with high-risk driver insurance costing $3,316 or more.
+16-year-old drivers pay the most at $5,808 a year or more.

 Average premium for full coverage: $1,512